fjkz/tt-runner/doc/en/README.md

 - `TTAP_ROOT_DIR` has the root directory path of the test suite.
 - `TTAP_OUTPUT_DIR` has the directory path where the test result will be put.

-Multiple test cases can be written in a file if the scripts output is formatted with TAP.
+Multiple test cases can be written in a file if the output of the scripts is formatted with TAP.
 For example, [Bats](https://github.com/sstephenson/bats) can be used.
 Scripts which file names end with `.bats` or `.t` are expected to output TAP-formatted results.
 These suffixes can be changed with `--tap-regex` option.

 ### Directory Structure